dk14/wolfram-mega/docs/app.md

 </div>

 > Serverless app.
-P2P-network relies on WebRTC here.
+P2P-network relies on WebRTC here, start-up time is peer-discovery.

+> Since offer negotiation relies on Mega-p2p and database is not optimized, the app tx-negotiates matched offers slowly - it is a 10 seconds cycle, betweeen updates.
+Takes like minute or two to negotiate all transactions (incl.querying mock-up oracle).
+No webworkers so UI gets sluggish during post-matching tx-negotitation.

+> The app does not submit tx-es automatically - they can be found in offer-view (`msg`) and submitted manually.

 ## Install